Verizon (VZ) Stock Analysis

 The substantial price increases to obtain spectrum from the government increases the cost of infrastructure without compensating increases in revenue.
 Any increase in costs hurt profitability in a competitive environment where growth is small or non-existent.

-Verizon’s leveraged balance sheet and declining cash flow put the long-term viability of sustaining the current dividend at risk.
+Verizon’s leveraged balance sheet and declining cash flow (cash from operations & free cash flow) put the long term viability of sustaining the current dividend at risk.

 Low growth and the need for massive amounts of capital spending means that the upside of owning the stock is limited.
 Verizon is leveraged, making it riskier than before they bought their own shares from Vodafone.

-In my mind the sole reason to own Verizon is the dividend.
-AT&T is a better option for dividend portfolios looking for high-yield income.
+In my mind the sole reason to own Verizon is the dividend, however AT&T is a better option for dividend portfolios looking for high-yield income.

 Type of Investor / Recommendation: